vEnhance/web.evanchen.cc/input/letters.md

     unconditionally supportive, much like a parent,
     and that it's not my place to judge students.

+## {{ hl("sample", "Sample letter") }}

+Here is a [sample letter for an imaginary student named Eva Chan](upload/dummy-letter-eva-chan.pdf), so you know roughly what you're signing up for.
+(And those of you writing your first reference letter are welcome to use this as an example.)

 ## {{ hl("instructions", "Instructions") }}

 If you do ask a letter for me, I need the following information.